What is the pituitary gland?

 Doctors suspect pituitary gland problems from your symptoms.
 They'll do tests such as:

 CT scan Computed Tomography A CT scan uses a large machine shaped like a large donut to take x-rays from many angles.
 A computer then takes the x-rays and creates many detailed pictures of the inside of your body.
 Each... read more (computed tomography) or MRI Magnetic Resonance Imaging (MRI) MRI is a test that uses a machine with a powerful magnet to make pictures of the inside of your body.
-A computer records changes in the magnetic field around your body.
-The computer then uses... read more (magnetic resonance imaging) of the brain to see if your pituitary gland has grown or shrunk
+A computer creates a series of detailed pictures.
+Each picture looks like a slice taken... read more (magnetic resonance imaging) of the brain to see if your pituitary gland has grown or shrunk

 Blood tests measuring hormone levels from the hypothalamus, pituitary, and other glands

 How do doctors treat pituitary gland problems?

 Treatment depends on the type of problem you have.
 It may include:

 Medicine to counteract the effect of too many hormones